As we embark in 2018, it’s time to identify the trends that lie ahead for healthcare marketers.

 Focus on local information

 Patients often search for GPs and hospital information online based on their local area, therefore having your Google Business listing and Bing Places for Business claimed and up-to-date can help increase your chances of showing up when a voice search is done.
-Don’t forget also to update other online business directories!
+Don’t also forget to update other online business directories!

 Voice is inevitably going to play a larger and larger role in search results.
 Since most voice searches are done on mobile devices, your website must be mobile-friendly.
 It’s time for marketers to start optimizing their site for the new world of voice search.